 You may have heard the term before from others in the community and are interested in trying it.
 However, it may not be as simple as something like low-stress training.
 Below is a helpful ScrOG tutorial to help you train your plants effectively.
 You just need to prepare your ScrOG setup and practice your weaving skills.
+Before you learn how to ScrOG, we will explain what is ScrOG.

 What is ScrOG (Screen of Green)?

-Screen of green, or ScrOG for short, is a method of cannabis training.
+Screen of Green, or ScrOG for short, is a method of cannabis training.
 Naturally, your plants will grow upwards instead of sideways.
 Like other techniques, scrogging aims to get the cannabis plant to produce higher yields.
 It works by bringing the upper branches down and the lower ones up.

 The training method involves putting a mesh screen, netting, or rope over the plants.
 They will look flatter, but appearances are not always everything.
 You can get a lot more potent buds this way.